 Please Don't Be Offended

-Most people realize law enforcement is a difficult, dangerous profession.
-Each year thousands of police officers are injured, assaulted and sometimes killed.
+It is unfortunate that the world can be a violent place, even in Roseville, Minnesota.
+Many times law enforcement is on the front lines of this violence and two Roseville officers, Howard Johnson and Bruce Russell, paid the ultimate sacrifice when they were murdered in the line of duty.
 For these reasons, police officers tend to be extremely cautious, placing a great deal of emphasis on personal safety and survival.
 Certain officer safety practices are ingrained into police personnel from their first day of hire.
 Officers may, at times, appear to be standoffish, and abrupt.
 This is because officer safety procedures maximize their well-being.
 You may have no intention of harming an officer, but the officer does not know this.
 They are trained to maintain a defensive posture until confident there is no risk of confrontation or injury.
 Officers are trained not to become complacent; there is no such thing as a “routine” call for service or a traffic stop.
 Each interaction carries the potential for danger.
 Other officers may travel to the scene of a criminal incident or traffic stop to offer their assistance or provide a physical presence that contributes to a safe environment.
 Multiple squad cars do not necessarily relate to the severity of the incident.

 - Immediately pull over when you see police emergency lights.
 Although you might not know the reason, you should pull over right away.
 You may have committed a minor traffic violation or there may be a problem with your vehicle.

 - Remain in the vehicle (unless instructed differently and wait for the officer to approach you.
 Do not exit the vehicle and approach the officer.
 Exiting our vehicle does not assist the officer and can be perceived as aggressive action.
 Please remain in the vehicle.